jbmsacps-stack/Reze/README.md

 ## 📱 Android Device Note

-When using a physical Android phone, do **not** use:
+On Android, do not use:

 ```env
 http://localhost:5050
 ```

-Because on Android, `localhost` means the phone itself, not your laptop.
+Because `localhost` means the phone itself, not your laptop.

-Use your laptop’s local IP address instead:
+Use your laptop IP address instead:

 ```env
 EXPO_PUBLIC_REZE_PROXY_URL=http://192.168.x.x:5050